rossmuego/muego_ross_008101_coursework2/README.md

 2. Run: 'npm install'
 3. To start the server, run the command: 'npm run start'

-4. To insert test data run the command: 'npm run inserted'
+4. To insert test data run the command: 'npm run insert'